Turkish Coffee by Hashems

 What is Turkish Coffee?

-Turkish Coffee is a “style” of serving coffee and can be made from any bean in the world.
+It is a “style” of serving coffee and can be made from any bean in the world.
 Just because it is called “Turkish Coffee” doesn’t mean the actual beans must come from Turkey.
 As long as the beans are ground to a super fine consistency and prepared in a Turkish coffee pot or “ibrik, then it is considered Turkish Coffee.
-Wiki has an interesting article on Turkish Coffee.
+Wiki has an interesting article.
 Wiki Article On Turkish Coffee

 How to make Turkish Coffee Recipe